gavinf97/R_shiny/README.md

 # R Shiny App Assignment
 ## Overall Repository Description
-R-Shiny app coded up to carry out functional differential gene expression analysis given a csv input file.
+R-Shiny app coded to carry out functional differential gene expression analysis given a csv input file.
 Produces a volcano plot of the data for interpretation.
 This assessment was to produce a basic R Shiny app in a time limited situation as partial fulfillment of my MSc Biomedical Genomics programme.

 ### Description of app